State Secretary in the Federal Ministry for Digital and Transport

 Prof. Dr. Harry Wagner

-Professor for Automotive & Mobility at the TH Ingolstadt
+Professor for Intermodal Mobility and AI, TH Ingolstadt

 Prof. Dr. Harry Wagner studied industrial engineering at the TU Darmstadt.
 In 2006 he received his doctorate from the University of Stuttgart.
-Harry Wagner worked in consulting and industry in various management positions in Germany, the USA and Japan from 2001 to 2014.
-In 2014 he was appointed to the Technical University of Ingolstadt (THI) and has since been Professor of Automotive & Mobility Management with a research focus on “Mobility of the Future”.
+From 2001 to 2014, Harry Wagner held various management positions in consulting and industry in Germany, the USA and Japan.
+In 2014 he was appointed to the Technical University of Ingolstadt (THI) and has been working on the research focus "Mobility of the Future" ever since.
 The focus is on intermodal, innovative and sustainable mobility concepts.
-In the context of various teaching and research activities, cable cars as part of a public local public transport system are again and again the focus of his work.
+As part of various teaching and research activities, cable cars as part of public transport are always a focus of his work.
 In addition to his professorship, Mr. Wagner is also co-founder and managing director of FMS Future Mobility Solutions GmbH.
 FMS GmbH deals with future mobility issues such as digitization, highly automated driving and innovative mobility concepts.

 Day 1 | Keynote | 10:30-11:00 a.m.